heremaps/devrel-workshops/azure/fleetmanagement/3_Data_Setup_WebApp/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Download the zip file (fleetdashboard.zip) files.
+1. Download the zip file [FleetDashboard.zip](./FleetDashboard.zip) files.

 1. Save it in to your local machine.